Wednesday, March 13, 2024

 Meggon had watched her cat mating.
 She had been twenty then.
 That cat was nine months old.
 It was a small cat, with slate grey fur, white around the legs.
 A small, green-eyed cat that rolled at her feet and purred distantly; washed its face with its candy-pink tongue, licking its paws to wipe every speck from its nose and head.
 Meggon had stood, transfixed, quiet, near the barn door.
 The two cats had sought the darkness for mating, and now Meggon peered at them from behind the sliding wooden door - intruding, stealthy, sly.

-Meggon sat quietly, near a hot fire, a book in her hands.
+Meggon sat quietly, near a low fire, a book in her hands.
 She watched Joseph Juniper.
-He sat inside; outside there was snow and wind that spun around the house and wrapped the inhabitants in their cocoon of warmpth.
+He sat inside; outside it was early spring, and gusts of wind spun around the house and wrapped the inhabitants in their cocoon of warmth.
 Joseph sat with his eyes closed, in the corner of the sofa, a hand laid, palm open and fingertips on the sofa arm, the other meditatively stroking his pant leg.
-He had been found, sity-three years before, on the front porch of a Methodist family on Juniper Street.
+He had been found, sixty-three years before, on the front porch of a Methodist family on Juniper Street.
 The family named the abandoned baby boy after the mayor, Joseph Hoyt, and after the street they lived on.
 Later, he had joined the Roman Catholic Church, and was asked to leave the house.
 He was ready to go.
 So he married his sweetheart, Carol, a frail and honest lady, and they had managed, with her dowry, to buy a farm.
 But now he was tired.

 Tuesday, July 18, 2023